Have you spent most of this year condemning where you are (while simultaneously feeling like you “should” be doing more)?

 WARNING: Your ego won’t like any of this.
 Your ego loves to compare and despair.
 So this inner work requires awareness, focus, diligence + daily practice.

-Begin today, and every time your inner critic wants to notice what is missing or find fault, see if you can return to love, over and over again.
+Begin today, and every time your inner critic wants to notice what is missing or find fault, see if you can get present, answer the CALL and return to love, over and over again.

 Here’s to a week of returning to love.